Apache Warpath Invitational Concept of Operations

 Half the groups will take the East route and half the West route.
 They will use GPS and maps to navigate from stage to stage until they reach the bivouac site, with an estimated 6-8 stages on each route.
 Stages will mainly involve rifles and some pistols.
 Navigation markers will have codes to confirm location and stage details.
 Groups will move through stages without wait times and cannot linger on stages.

-On day two, groups will pack up and return to base camp, following reverse routes.
-Shooting stages will be completed in reverse order from day one.
+On day two, groups will pack up and return to base camp, following opposite route if day before.
+Shooting stages will be completed in reverse order.
 Once back at base camp, activities stop, and times and scores will be recorded.

 Drop cards at the designated area, then groups will use vehicles to collect targets, posts, stands, markers, and brass.
 Many hands will make the work easier and help the setup crew, who spent many hours preparing.

-COURSE OF FIRE: Each stage will have a limited number of rounds, but targets will be tough to hit from different positions.
+COURSE OF FIRE: Each stage will have a limited number of targets, but targets will be tough to hit from different positions.
 We will use only natural terrain, so bring your own support.

 LODGING: Camping with no facilities.
 We'll leave base camp for one night, so make sure to secure any valuables.
 Bring needed items to the bivouac site.
-Water and heavy supplies can be transported there before we leave.
+Authorized supplies like water and firewood can be transported to the bivouac site by UTV.

 Next